 (60) "Generic PSEL" means the levels for the pollutants listed in Table 5.

-NOTE: Sources are eligible for a generic PSEL if expected emissions are less than or equal to the levels listed in Table 5.
+NOTE: Sources are eligible for a generic PSEL if expected emissions are less than or equal to the levels listed in Table 5 under this rule.
 Baseline emission rate and netting basis do not apply to pollutants at sources using generic PSELs.

-(61)(a) “Greenhouse Gases” or “GHGs” means the aggregate group of six greenhouse gases: carbon dioxide, nitrous oxide, methane, hydrofluorocarbons, perfluorocarbons, and sulfur hexafluoride.
+(61)(a) "Greenhouse Gases" or "GHGs" means the aggregate group of six greenhouse gases: carbon dioxide, nitrous oxide, methane, hydrofluorocarbons, perfluorocarbons, and sulfur hexafluoride.
 Each gas is also individually a greenhouse gas.